vuejs/v2.vuejs.org/src/v2/guide/forms.md

 You can use the `v-model` directive to create two-way data bindings on form input and textarea elements.
 It automatically picks the correct way to update the element based on the input type.
 Although a bit magical, `v-model` is essentially syntax sugar for updating data on user input events, plus special care for some edge cases.

-<p class="tip">`v-model` doesn't care about the initial value provided to an input or a textarea.
-It will always treat the Vue instance data as the source of truth.</p>
+<p class="tip">`v-model` will ignore the initial `value`, `checked` or `selected` attributes found on any form elements.
+It will always treat the Vue instance data as the source of truth.
+You should declare the initial value on the JavaScript side, inside the `data` option of your component.</p>

 <p class="tip" id="vmodel-ime-tip">For languages that require an [IME](https://en.wikipedia.org/wiki/Input_method) (Chinese, Japanese, Korean etc.), you'll notice that `v-model` doesn't get updated during IME composition.
 If you want to cater for these updates as well, use `input` event instead.</p>